-A CAUTION: Do not remove the metal data plates from the grate assembly.
-The data plates contain important product information
+CAUTION : Do not remove the metal Data Plates from the grate assembly.
+The Data Plates contain important product information.

-- 1. Remove logs and heater base assembly from carton.
-Note: Do not pick up heater base assembly by burners.
+- Remove logs and heater base assem-1. bly from carton.
+Note: Do not pick up heater base assembly by the burner.
 This could damage heater.
-Always handle base assembly by grate. - 2.
-Remove all protective packaging applied to logs and heater for shipment. - 3.
-Check all items for any shipping damage.
+Always handle base assembly by grate. - Remove all protective packaging ap-2. plied to logs and heater for shipment. - Check all items for any shipping dam-3. age.
 If damaged, promptly inform dealer where you bought heater.